A Guide to Spinal Cord Injuries – Could you claim compensation?

 Compensation for spinal cord injuries generally attracts higher compensation than most other types of injury.
 This is because compensation will not just include an award for the injury itself but also other associated costs such as future loss of earnings, home modifications, care packages and rehabilitation.
 Our lawyers understand the life-changing impact a spinal cord injury can have for not only you but your family too, so we are here to help.
 We are experienced in dealing with spinal cord injury claims and have previously settled a claim for our client who sustained a catastrophic and life-changing spinal cord injury.

-Contact our spinal cord injury solicitors in Glasgow, Edinburgh and Dundee today
+Contact our spinal cord injury solicitors in Glasgow, Edinburgh, Perth and Dundee today

 If you have suffered from a spinal cord injury and think you may have a claim, please contact us to discuss the matter on 0800 988 8082 or complete our online enquiry form and a member of our team will get back to you right away.